rguides

 You should be familiar with tidytext basics—tokenization, stop word removal, and word frequency analysis.
 If you need a refresher, work through the Tidytext Basics tutorial first.

-Sentiment Lexicons
+Sentiment lexicons

 The tidytext package provides several sentiment lexicons.
 Each word receives a score indicating its emotional tone.

-Getting Started with Lexicons
+Getting started with lexicons

 library(tidytext)